deepskystacker/DSS/Installers/README.txt

 12. Always use the Qt Widgets based File Dialog for consistency and also so that (e.g.) both .cr2 and .CR2 files are found with a file filter that specifies *.cr2

+13. Add capability to produce "Contour Plots" of FWHM and "Star Circularity" for an image.
+If the image has been registered, right click on the image and select "Star Quality Chart".
+Note that this takes a while (about a minute or so) to produce the chart.
+This may be useful to assess issues such as camera tilt.

 Changes for DeepSkyStacker 6.1.0
 ================================